-There are a lot of places to find good Mexican food in Phoenix, but Ta'carbon is a Mexican grill that stands out with a menu full of mouth-watering grilled meats.
-You'll find a delicious assortment of Sonoran-style tacos, burritos and quesadillas, including mesquite-grilled carne asada and specialty cuts like beef lengua (tongue), cabeza (head meat) and tripitas (beef intestines).
+There are a lot of places to find good Mexican food in Phoenix, but Ta'carbon is a Mexican grill that stands out with a menu full of mouth-watering grilled meats cooked over mesquite.
+You'll find a delicious assortment of Sonoran-style tacos, burritos and quesadillas, including carne asada and specialty cuts like beef lengua (tongue), cabeza (head meat) and tripitas (beef intestines).
 Try the Taco Hazz, a green chile beef taco spilling over with carne asada blanketed in white cheese.
-There are two locations on the westside, and both are generally crowded, but it's worth queuing up for these tacos.
+There are two locations on the westside.
+Not surprisingly, both are generally crowded, but it's worth queuing up for these tacos.

 Savor the joys of an authentic Cornish pasty (pronounced pass-tee) without even having to jet off across the pond.
 The Cornish pasty is a traditional English comfort food featuring a variety of meats, veggies and cheeses, all stuffed into a pastry pocket.
 The pasty gets a twist at the Cornish Pasty Company, where diners can choose from an extensive menu of signature, premium, and vegetarian pasties.
 Try the Oggie, the traditional Cornish pasty made with steak, potatoes, onion, rutabaga, and served with a side of red wine gravy or ketchup.
 Pasty lovers will enjoy exploring the diverse menu, which also features Mexican, Italian, Greek, and Indian variations on this English classic.
 The large veggie pasty menu has made this a favorite stopping point for vegetarian foodies.